amanator/Python-2D-Games/README.md

 Projects

-1. Space Combact Game(Python) - Before this project I have made a mini-project on file encrytion(which cleared my Python basics).
+1. Space Combat Game(Python) - Before this project I have made a mini-project on file encrytion(which cleared my Python basics).
 I have made this project while I was learing pygame module.

 2. Brick Fall Game(Python) - This was my another project when I was learning Pygame.